erictrinh/safe-proxy/readme.md

 ## Usage

-Usage of ES6 Proxies is hidden behind a flag in [io.js](https://iojs.org/), so in order to use them, you will need to run your application with the `--harmony-proxies` flag.
+Usage of ES6 Proxies is hidden behind a flag in Node, so in order to use them, you will need to run your application with the `--harmony-proxies` flag.

 Use `safe-proxy` like this: